-MARE proposes an immersion into the Balearic Sea by means of a competition with photography and video as its main artistic disciplines.
+MARE proposes an immersion into the Balearic Sea by means of a competition with photography as its main artistic discipline.

 We want to extend an open invitation to capture the outstanding beauty of the landscape, fauna and flora of the Balearic Sea so we can share, understand and enjoy it; we must also get to know the challenges it faces and take an active role in its conservation.

 Read the rules and get ready to dive in!

 MARE takes a look at what would otherwise remain hidden to the human gaze... the extraordinary diversity of a submerged universe, interwoven with the relationships between fascinating creatures, each perfect in their own way.

 We wish to uncover this universe, showcase its beauty and attest to the changes, impacts and the fragile recovery of certain corners we have damaged.
 A great image can connect us with the sea and awaken our desire to get to know it and preserve it.